zahrakhanjani128/TopicModel_EmotionCorrelation/index.md

 ## TOPIC MODELING AND EMOTION CORRELATION FROM CONVERSATIONS
 ## Sara Khanjani & Shreepriya Dogra

+Abstract (a few sentences describing the project including the motivation and key findings) Background/motivation
+Why this project is interesting
+Exploratory data analysis
+A few interesting findings
+Model development
+describe the pipeline from raw data to processed data to model development Flowchart helps
+Result and Insights
+Present a few results
+Make sure you interpret it correctly
+Conclusion
+It should flow naturally from the result
+Future work
+What do you think the next should be
+Team reflection (if applicable)
+What you learned from this project, what lesson learned, what could be improved etc.
+Reference (if any)
+Paper, tools, external help resources

 You can use the [editor on GitHub](https://github.com/shreepriyadogra/TopicModel_EmotionCorrelation/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.